defunkt/pystache/README.rst

 Requirements
 ============

 Pystache currently works with the following versions of Python.
-JSON support is needed only for the command-line interface and to run the spec tests.

-* Python 2.4 (requires ``simplejson`` version 2.0.9 or earlier)
+* Python 2.4 (requires simplejson version 2.0.9 or earlier)
-* Python 2.5 (requires ``simplejson``)
+* Python 2.5 (requires simplejson)
 * Python 2.6
 * Python 2.7

-Python's simplejson_ is required for earlier versions of Python since Python's json_ module is new in Python 2.6.
-Simplejson stopped officially supporting Python 2.4 as of version 2.1.0.
+JSON support is needed only for the command-line interface and to run the spec tests.
+Since Python's json_ module is new as of Python 2.6, earlier versions of Python require simplejson_ to support JSON.
+Moreover, simplejson stopped officially supporting Python 2.4 as of version 2.1.0.

 Install It